-All of the popular destinations along the Emerald Coast feature the same clear blue-green waters and silky-white sand.
+Both Destin and Pensacola (and all of the Emerald Coast towns) feature the same gorgeous clear blue-green waters and silky-white sand.
 But Destin and Pensacola vary greatly in visitor density and traffic.

 After three in-depth visits to the Emerald Coast in the past two years, I have developed a clear favorite.

 Allow me to elaborate…

 3 Reasons Pensacola Beach is the Best Choice

 There are a number of reasons Pensacola Beach won me over, these are just a few.

 1. All the beaches, half the crowds

 We first visited the area in December 2019, during what’s considered “low season.”
 Even then, I found the traffic in Destin mildly alarming for the off-season.
 We discovered on our next visit that it’s much worse in the summer.
 The same can be said for bustling Panama City.

 Now, I could be alone here, but I generally prefer to avoid traffic jams on my carefree beach holidays.

 Of course, to be fair, Navarre Beach is the sleepiest of them all with just a handful of hotels and restaurants and zero traffic.
 But for my money, Pensacola Beach has the ideal laid-back beach town vibe.

 Compared to the big box stores, mega-resorts, and mini-golf courses of Destin, Ft.
 Walton Beach, and Panama City, Pensacola has the perfect balance of amenities and elbow room.